imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 any kind of success.
 Whenever something became hard, I'd try something new, and I was always disappointed to find that opportunities were not handed to me simply because I was 'smart'.
-When I didn't get into the top colleges I applied to it devastated me, and would later drop out of a perfectly good college, got by on minimum wage jobs when I was lucky enough to even have one, failed to understand why I didn't get any of the much better jobs I applied for.
+When I didn't get into the top colleges I applied to it devastated me.
+I would later drop out of a perfectly good college, get by on minimum wage jobs when I was lucky enough even to have one, fail to understand why I didn't get any of the much better jobs I applied for.

 I stumbled upon a section in Richard Wiseman's _59 Seconds: Think a Little, Change a Lot_ that claimed that children who are praised for